Last Updated August 2018

 3.7 Geographical location. vMOX’s data center that stores all collected information, whether Visitor, Partner, End User, Customer, is stored in secure hosting facilitates provided by Amazon Web Services located in the United States.
 No Personal Data is transmitted outside of the U.S, without the proper legal authorization documented by Data Processing Agreements. vMOX has a data processing agreement in place with Amazon Web Services, ensuring compliance with applicable law.
 All hosting is performed in accordance with the highest security regulations.

-3.8 Processing in the European Economic Area (EEA).
-As of May 25, 2018, the GDPR (the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data) is the prevailing EU law, and vMOX’s processing will take place in accordance with the GDPR.
+3.8 Processing in the EEA and Switzerland.
+The GDPR (the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data) is the prevailing EU law.

 3.9.1 What are Cookies?
 For modern websites to work according to visitors’ expectations, they need to collect certain basic information about visitors.
 To do this, site create small text files which are placed on visitor’s devices, these files are known as “Cookies”.
 Cookies are uniquely assigned to each visitor and can only be read by a web server in the domain that issued the Cookie to the visitor.
 Cookies cannot be used to run programs or deliver viruses to a visitor’s device.
 Cookies do various jobs which make the visitor’s experience of the internet much smoother and more interactive.
 For instance, Cookies are used to remember a user’s preferences on sites they visit often, to remember language preference and to help navigate between pages more efficiently.
 Much, though not all, of the data collected is anonymous, though some of it is designed to detect browsing patterns and approximate geographical location to improve the user experience.